mosaicnetworks/monetd/docs/README.rst

 Creating a new Test Net
 -----------------------

-To set up a new testnet with yourself as one of the initial peers use:
+To set up a new testnet, with yourself as one of the initial peers, use:

 .. code:: bash

     $ monetcli testnet

 See the testnet section :ref:`monetcli_testnet` for more information.

 N.B.
 You will need access to a running ``monetcfgsrv`` instance as described in the testnet section and the linked document.

 --------------